- Top 5 Secret Keys to Get Best Travel Experience in Nepal

 Best Time: September to November.

-Chitlang is an ancient Newar dominant village in Nepal that is enclosed by the Chandragiri Hills.
-It is considered as one of the most popular stops in the old trading routes from Tibet to India, therefore, remains a signification location in the country, though a small village.
+Chitlang is an ancient Newar dominant village in Nepal that the Chandragiri Hills enclose.
+It is considered one of the most popular stops in the old trading routes from Tibet to India.
+Therefore, it remains a significant location in the country, though a small village.
 This place offers to be the most preferred destination from Kathmandu for hiking.

 Weather: Averaging 15.03 Degree Celsius.